heatcrypto/heat-modules/README.md

 with instructions and comments.
 Now simply replace any one of the `throw Error('Not implemented')` with your own code and run `npm run build` to run the unit tests.

+Please have a look in the `sample` module https://github.com/Heat-Ledger-Ltd/heat-modules/tree/master/modules/sample to see what a freshly generated module looks like.

 ## Modules

 Roughly speaking there is one module per cryptocurrency platform (that gives us modules named bitcoin, ethereum, ripple, iota, heat, eos etc..).